MicrosoftDocs/power-platform/power-platform/admin/connect-exchange-online.md

 ## Approve email

-You only need to approve the email address for a user when their email address has changed in Dynamics 365 apps.
+You only need to approve the email address for a user when their email address has changed in model-driven apps in Dynamics 365.

-To approve emails for Dynamics 365 apps, a Dynamics 365 user requires:
+To approve emails for model-driven apps in Dynamics 365, a user requires:

 1. The **Approve Email Addresses for Users or Queues** privilege.
 2. The permissions as described in the table below.